DHRI-Curriculum/DHRIFT/workshops/python.md

     - As we learn about the Python data types and grammar, keep in mind that working within any digital format requires making seemingly neutral choices that carry ethical consequences.
 When using python, be aware of the ways the ways that data is transformed into computable form.
 What choices are you making about your data?
 What is being included, and what is left out?
 What are reductions and assumptions necessary to encode your data?
 If you are more interested in thinking further about data types and our choices in relation to data, you should have a look at our [Data Literacies workshop](https://www.github.com/DHRI-Curriculum/data-literacies).

 projects:
-    description: "Projects that use the skills you'll learn in this workshop:"
     - The NEH Impact Index:
         description: Built by former Digital Fellow Patrick Smyth, The NEH Impact Index makes visible the distribution of funds by National Endowment for the Humanities across the United States.
 The website uses python to map projects, communities, and cultural institutions who have received NEH support.
 You can check out the code on Github.
         link: http://www.nehimpact.org/about